 The meaning of “negligence” in legal parlance is close to the meaning of carelessness in common parlance.
 Ordinary negligence is enough to win you compensatory damages.

-Gross negligence, by contrast, is extreme negligence.
+Gross negligence, by contrast, is a form of extreme negligence.
 The defendant’s acts must have involved a high degree of unwarranted risk, and the defendant must have known of the risk and acted despite that risk.

 You must prove gross negligence to win punitive damages—ordinary negligence won’t do it.
 Nevertheless, there is no clear dividing line between ordinary negligence and gross negligence.
 Different juries can look at the same facts in different ways.
 This is where the persuasiveness of your lawyer comes in.